teltek/PumukitYoutubeBundle/Resources/doc/InstallationGuide.md

 Installation Guide
 ==================

-*This page is updated to the PuMuKIT2-youtube-bundle 8127-make-youtube-generic and to the PuMuKIT 2.1.0*
+*This page is updated to the PumukitYoutubeBundle 8127-make-youtube-generic and to the PuMuKIT 2.1.0 or higher*

 Requirements
 ------------